neeler/express-verify-hmac-signature/README.md

 ### Config / Example use

-`header`: the header key that contains the signature.
 `algorithm`: the HMAC algorithm (anything supported by `crypto.createHmac()`).
 Defaults to `sha256`.
 `secret`: the shared secret that the signature is signed with.
 `getDigest`: function that receives the request object and returns the signature.